The Abominable Dr Phibes

 The renowned surgeon, concert organist and holder of doctorates in Music and Theology Dr Phibes (Vincent Price), was supposedly killed in a horrific car crash as he rushed to be by the side of his ill wife Victoria.
 He did in fact not perish in the accident, but was monstrously disfigured and fiendishly angry with the surgeons who failed to save his wife’s life.
-Utilising highly imaginative and convoluted methods, Phibes has sworn to avenge his beautiful wife’s untimely death, and taking the Ten Biblical Plagues of Egypt as his inspiration, sets out to murder the surgeons he deems responsible for letting his wife die.
+Utilising highly imaginative and convoluted methods, Phibes has sworn to avenge his wife’s untimely death, and taking the Ten Biblical Plagues of Egypt as his inspiration, sets out to murder the surgeons he deems responsible for letting his wife die.

-The Abominable Dr Phibes is justly renowned for its opulent art-deco sets, lavish dialogue, overtly camp performances and fiendishly dark sense of humour.
+The Abominable Dr Phibes is justly renowned for its opulent art-deco sets, lavish dialogue, knowingly camp performances and fiendishly dark sense of humour.
 Presiding over all this is the inimitable Vincent Price, a devilish delight to watch, who darkly relishes every moment.

 Almost every shot is drenched in artistic mise-en-scene, particularly Dr Phibes fantastical clockwork band, the goliath concert room where he plays his organ, like some sort of crazed amusement park spectacle.

 The death scenes are carried off with aplomb and methodical precision, each one as over the top and elaborate as the last.
 Characters are sadistically murdered in all manner of ways mirroring the 10 Plagues of Egypt.
-One is mauled to death by bats, another stung to death by bees, the female surgeon is coated in ‘green’ and consumed by locusts, another is attacked by rats (whilst flying a plane!), and one unfortunate other has his head crushed in a clockwork frog mask, and so on and so forth.
+One is mauled to death by bats, another stung to death by bees, one is coated in ‘green’ and consumed by locusts, another is attacked by rats (whilst flying a plane!), and one unfortunate other has his head crushed in a clockwork frog mask, and so on and so forth.